Expert Local Citation Survey

 - Phone numbers, city, ZIP, and URL need to be exact matches, while suite number is less important

 In the world of local SEO, citations have long been established as a necessity.
-But how much power do they hold in 2018.
+But, what effect do citations have on SEO today?

 To find out, we asked a panel of 22 of the biggest local search experts to share their experience, knowledge, and insights into how citations affect local businesses today.